 I am a licensed Clinical Psychologist with multiple areas of expertise.
 I received a doctorate in Clinical Psychology from Pepperdine University and a Masters in Forensic Psychology from California State University, Los Angeles.
-During my Masters training, I worked in a number of corrections facilities and psychiatric hospitals such as Twin Towers Correctional Facility, Central Juvenile Hall, and Starview Adolescent Center Psychiatric Unit where I learned about the psychological and emotional struggles of prisoners, inmates, and psychiatric patients who were often experiencing severe emotional disturbances and/or profound trauma, which often resulted in violent behavior and/or suicidality.
+During my Masters training, I worked in a number of correctional facilities and psychiatric hospitals such as Twin Towers Correctional Facility, Central Juvenile Hall, and Starview Adolescent Center Psychiatric Unit where I learned about the psychological and emotional struggles of prisoners, inmates, and psychiatric patients who were often experiencing severe emotional disturbances and/or profound trauma, which often resulted in violent behavior and/or suicidality.

-In my professional career, I have worked as a staff psychologist at Children's Institute, Inc. where I assessed close to 100 premature infants, infants, and toddlers who were traumatized or severely struggling developmentally and helped to formulate and implement treatment plans aimed at rejuvenating and building-up these vulnerable children so that they could thrive and recover.
+In my professional career, I have worked as a staff psychologist at Children's Institute, Inc. where I assessed close to 100 premies, infants, and toddlers who were traumatized or severely struggling developmentally and helped to formulate and implement treatment plans aimed at rejuvenating and building-up these vulnerable children so that they could thrive and recover.
 I was also associate executive director at Well Baby Center, a non-profit community mental health clinic serving infants, children and families.
-I am currently program director at PCH Treatment Center in the OCD and Anxiety Clinic, where I help manage the treatment of young adults and adults who are struggling with OCD, severe anxiety, and trauma.
+Most recently, I worked as program director at PCH Treatment Center in the OCD and Anxiety Clinic, where I helped manage the treatment of young adults and adults struggling with OCD, severe anxiety, and trauma.

 I have maintained a private practice since 2008, where I work with families and adults in the capacities listed above and I also conduct private psychological evaluations for adults in a forensic capacity.
 Currently, I am in psychoanalytic training at the Psychoanalytic Center of California (PCC) and I am also an adjunct professor in the graduate programs at Pepperdine University, Antioch University, and the Wright Institute Los Angeles.